The Most Basic Controls

 Speak the Language

-I’m teaching the ‘full stop’ method in my Creativity Beyond the Camera course which kicks off soon and find it the best way to get photographers, even those who already have a grasp of the exposure triangle, to fully understand the details and magic of the exposure process.
+I teach the ‘full stop’ method in my Creativity Beyond the Camera foundation course and find it the best way to get photographers, even those who already have a grasp of the exposure triangle, to fully understand the details and magic of the exposure process.
 After all, photography is all about drawing with light, so why not put a little time into mastering this fundamental step.